hashicorp/consul/website/source/docs/guides/index.html.md

 * [Consul Template](/docs/guides/consul-template.html) - This guide covers the Consul template tool, which provides a programmatic method for populating values into the file system.

-* [Consul-AWS](/docs/guides/consul-aws.html) - This guide covers the Consul-AWS tool, which syncs Consul's and AWS CloudmMap's service catalog.
+* [Consul-AWS](/docs/guides/consul-aws.html) - This guide covers the Consul-AWS tool, which syncs Consul's and AWS CloudMap's service catalog.

 * [Creating Certificates](/docs/guides/creating-certificates.html) - This guide describes how to setup CA and certificates to secure a Consul cluster with TLS.